 Enjoying The Sound

 Some parrots enjoy the sound their beaks make when they tap them against hard surfaces.
-It fascinates them, so they will continue to tap to entertain themselves.

 These noises sometimes reverberate, creating an echo.
 Parrots love sounds and music and commonly dance along by bobbing their heads and legs.

 Frontiers in Psychology suggest that some large parrot species perceive rhythmic structures, so they’re making their music.